Cromies/whizzimo-app/README.md

 ## Building the app

+### Windows

-use the `npm run pack` command on the `whizzimo-source` directory then go to the `dist\win-unpacked` folder in `whizzimo-source`.
+use the `npm run pack:win` command on the `whizzimo-source` directory then go to the `dist\win-unpacked` folder in `whizzimo-source`.
 You should find a `LICENSE.element.txt` and rename that to `LICENSE`.
-Next, go back to the `whizzimo-app` directory and run `npm run build` to build the installer and update file for the updated app.
+Next, go back to the `whizzimo-app` directory and run `npm run build:win` to build the installer and update file for the updated app.

+### Mac

+use the `npm run pack:mac` command on the `whizzimo-source` directory to build the .app file.
+Then go back to the `whizzimo-app` directory and run `npm run build:mac` to build the installer for the updated app.

 ## References